 The right book can change our life forever.
 It’s a secret weapon that we carry with us, especially as we travel and discover not only the world we live in, but explore who we are as a human being.
-There are millions of books out there “in the cloud” and in the bookstores, but only a few deserve our attention and will continue to deserve our attention.
-We’ve handpicked 25 amazing books you must read before you travel the world or set out on a quest to explore yourself.
+I’ve handpicked 25 amazing books on travel you must read before you travel the world or set out on a quest to explore yourself.
 Use these books as your guide; a handbook you can refer to anytime you feel lost or need inspiration.

 This is by far one of the best (and the most translated) books you must read on following your dreams.
 The Alchemist is a story about following your dreams.
 The story follows a young shepherd boy from Spain to Egypt as he follows his heart, goes with the flow, learns to love, and learns the meaning of life.
 Whatever your dream entails, this book will fill up you with inspiration.

 “If you can concentrate always on the present, you’ll be a happy man… Life will be a party for you, a grand festival, because life is the moment we’re living right now.”

 Vegabonding is a must-read for those new to long-term travel.
 The author Rolf spent 10 years on the road (he even walked across Israel) and his book contains valuable insights, quotes, and a lot of practical information.
 From saving to planning to life on the road, this is a must for newbies.